Horodok, Lviv Oblast: History

+During the Polish-Ukrainian War in 1919 Horodok was contested due to its role as an important point on the Lviv-Przemyśl Railway.
 In the Second Polish Republic, Gródek was the seat of a county in Lwów Voivodeship.
 The town had three Roman Catholic churches, one Greek-Catholic, and a synagogue.
 It also was a military garrison, where a unit of Polish Army’s 5th Infantry Division was stationed.
 According to the 1921 census, Poles made 72% of the population, Ukrainians 26%, and Jews 2%.

 During the Invasion of Poland, Gródek was captured by the Wehrmacht on 13 September 1939, and later taken over by the Red Army.
 In 1939–1941, Russian-communist repressed the peaceful population of the city, especially against representatives of the Polish intelligentsia.
 It was then recaptured by the Germans in 1941.
 At this time, the Jewish population of Gródek was approximately 5,000 people, or 800 families.
 During the summer of 1942, approximately half of the Jews in Gródek were murdered by the Nazis assisted, in some cases, by their local Ukrainian auxiliaries.
 The remainder were shot and buried in mass graves on 3 February 1943 in the final liquidation of the Jewish ghetto in the town.
 Only a few Jews survived the war.

 From 1945 to 1991, Gródek was a part of the Soviet Union, and returned to its historical name of Horodok.
 Since 1991 it has been part of Ukraine.

 Until 18 July 2020, Horodok was the administrative center of Horodok Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Horodok Raion was merged into Lviv Raion.